 Overview: The Samsung Galaxy NX, the world's first Android-based MILC, features a 20.3MP APS-C CMOS sensor and a hybrid focusing system with Phase and Contrast Detection, as well as built-in 3G/4G and Wi-Fi, the camera is powered by Android 4.2 Jelly Bean, so you can customize it with as many apps as you desire.
 In addition, Samsung 10mm f/3.5 fisheye lens, which they say is the smallest on the market for the NX mount.
 Introduced over the summer, this was the first opportunity for the public to see the lens.

 The Juicy Details: Powered by Android 4.2 Jelly Bean, 20.3MP APS-C CMOS sensor, 1080p video at 30fps, ISO range 100-25,600, NX lensmount, WiFi, Bluetooth 4.0, 3G/4G LTE mobile connectivity.
 4.8-inch touchscreen LCD, Story album lets you create albums in camera to share, hybrid AF system combines phase detect and contrast AF, Smart Mode (auto everything), shutter speeds 30-1/6000 sec, RAW and JPEG.

 The System: Accepts Samsung’s proprietary NX mount; currently there are 17 NX mount lenses available.

-Upcoming Low-cost alternative: If you don't need Android, consider the just-announced Samsung NX30, which features reconfigured controls, a flip-out 3-inch LCD monitor and flip-up super high res (2,359k dot) EVF, as well as Wi-Fi and NFC connectivity and the ability to upload images directly to Dropbox.
-The Samsung NX30 is expected in mid-February for $999 with the kit lens, and can be pre-ordered from Adorama now.
+Upcoming Low-cost alternative: If you don't need Android, consider the Samsung NX30, which features reconfigured controls, a flip-out 3-inch LCD monitor and flip-up super high res (2,359k dot) EVF, as well as Wi-Fi and NFC connectivity and the ability to upload images directly to Dropbox.
+The Samsung NX30 costs $999 with the kit lens.